Skip to main content

 Welcome to the Connellsville Area Historical Society

-The Gibson House is now open on Saturdays from 9 until 4.
+The Gibson House is generally open Saturdays from 9 a.m. until 4 p.m.

 Other days and times are by advance appointment.
 Wednesdays are preferred.